pmarches/monitorPowerToMQTT/README.md

         0100  HEX Model type, capabilities and so on.
 62A0==150|60, ...
         0102  HEX The firmware version in HEX
         2000  Only set on the mater mppt, 10 indicates master status?
         2001  maybe target charge voltage.
 Does not change quickly, only on master device.
 Or Maybe max batt voltage?
-Seen 1419 1420
+Seen 1419 1420 1424
         2007  Yield Network watts produced?
 Only seen on master 2008  Yield MPPT today
-        200b  some battery voltage, seen 1219 1229 1242, only on master
+        200b  seen 1219 1229 1242 1246, only on master.
+Looks slow monotonic.
+Maybe day number?
         200c  Values seen: 3, 5 only on master (Maybe bulk/Float/Abs mode?)
         2027  Network total power (CentiWatt)
         ed8c  MPPT output amps on battery side (CentiAmps)